HenryNebula/Personalization_Final_Project/README.md

-# Personalization_Proj1
+# Personalization_Final
 Final project for IEOR 4571: Personalization Theory and Application

 Group members: Chao Huang (ch3474) <ch3474@columbia.edu>, Lin Jiang (lj2493) <lj2493@columbia.edu>, Shuo Yang (sy2886) <sy2886@columbia.edu>, Han Xu (hx2282) <hx2282@columbia.edu>.

 ## Description

-Build and test a demo Recsys on yelp 2019 dataset, with several algorithms, including MF, ANN, CMF and FM.
-It is expected to mimic the scenario of recommending a point of interest to a customer. **The final report can be found [here](report/Personalization_Project1_report.pdf).**
+Build and test a demo Recsys on yelp 2019 dataset, with several algorithms, including MF, CMF, FM and BPR.
+It is expected to mimic the scenario of recommending local business to a user. **The final report can be found [here](report/Personalization_Final_report.pdf).**

 ## Problems to solve